wing5wong/artisan-whs-static/source/_events/2020-02-03_whs-swimming-champs.md

 ---
-title: WHS Swimming Champs
+title: WHS Swimming Championships
 date: 2020-02-13T19:26:35.185Z
 ---
-This years Swimming Champs are on Friday 14 February at The Splash Centre, 10.30-2pm.
+This years Swimming Championships are on Friday 14 February at The Splash Centre, 10.30-2pm.

 Sign Ups are on the following bitly: